-The PC hardware of today needs to be substantially fast to process the demanding video graphics in games but to achieve that speed, the hardware needs to use a lot of power.
-And processing a lot of power will generate large amounts of heat.
+The PC hardware of today needs to be significantly fast to process the demanding video graphics in games but to achieve that speed, the hardware needs to use a lot of power.
+And processing a lot of power will generate substantial amounts of heat.

-So, what CPU temperature is best for gaming?
-What is a safe CPU temp?
+So, what CPU temperature is ideal for gaming?
+What is an appropriate CPU temp?

 These are some of the questions that might have you worried about your PC’s health.
-So, to get rid of any worries you might have, we’ll try to explain everything surrounding this topic.
+So, to get rid of any anxieties you might have, we’ll try to clarify everything surrounding this topic.

 Table of ContentsShow